Hedge Fund Risks and Issues for Investors

 #4 – Performance Issues

 One area from where the hedge funds earn is by taking advantage of volatility and selling them.
-As per the below chart, the volatility index has been steadily declining downward since 2009 and it is hard to sell volatility since there is none to take advantage off.
+As per the below chart, the volatility indexVolatility IndexVolatility Index, abbreviated as VIX, gives an indication of the expected volatility in the stock market and is based on S&P 500 index options based on 30 days forward period. has been steadily declining downward since 2009, and it is hard to sell volatility since there is none to take advantage of.

-- In such cases, the skills of a fund manager can carve a niche for themselves, by beating various estimates and exceeding expectations of general market sentiment.
+- In such cases, the skills of a fund manager can carve a niche for themselves by beating various estimates and exceeding expectations of general market sentiment.

 #5 – Rising Fees & Prime Broker Dynamism

-- These updated rules require banks to hold more capital through an increased capitalization rate which in turn blocks capital towards regulatory requirements, leverage constraints and increasing focus on liquidity impacting capacity and economics of banks.
+- These updated rules require banks to hold more capital through a capitalization rateCapitalization RateCapitalization Rate is the rate that helps determining value of a real estate investment.
+It projects the expected rate of return on the investment made. , which blocks money towards regulatory requirements, leverage constraints, and increasing focus on liquidity, impacting the capacity and economics of banks.

 - It has also resulted in an evolving shift in how the Prime broker’s view hedge fund relationships.

-- Prime brokers have started demanding higher fees from the hedge fund managers for providing their services which in turn has an impact on the performance of the hedge fund and in turn making them less lucrative in an already squeezing margin business.
+- Prime brokers have started demanding higher fees from the hedge fund managers for providing their services, which in turn has an impact on the performance of the hedge fund and, in turn making them less lucrative in an already squeezing margin business.

-- This has caused fund managers to evaluate how they obtain their financing or if required to make radical changes to their strategies.
+- This has caused fund managers to evaluate how they obtain their financing or, if required, to make radical changes to their strategies.

 #6 – Mismatch or Incomplete Information

-- A hedge fund may have little or no operating history or performance and hence may use hypothetical measures of performance which may not necessarily reflect the actual trading done by the manager or advisor.
+- A hedge fund may have little or no operating history or performance and hence may use hypothetical measures of execution, which may not necessarily reflect the actual trading done by the manager or advisor.

 - Hedge fund investors should do a careful vetting of the same and question possible discrepancies.

-- Say, a fund manager may invest in P-Notes of the Indian stock market but routed through tax haven countries reducing the tax liability.
-However, the manager may reveal of making such an investment by making all tax payments misleading the investors.
+- A fund manager may invest in P-Notes of the Indian stock market but routed through a tax havenA Tax HavenA tax haven is a place or a country with very low or nil rate of income tax.
+It provides a business-friendly macroeconomic environment, such as financial and economic stability, as well as financial secrecy from tax authorities..
+However, the manager may make such an investment by making all tax payments misleading the investors.

-- A hedge fund may not provide any transparency regarding its underlying investments (including sub-funds in a Fund of Funds structure) to the investors which in turn will be difficult for the investors to monitor.
+- A hedge fund may not provide any transparency regarding its underlying investments (including sub-funds in a Fund of Funds structure) to the investors, which in turn will be difficult for the investors to monitor.

-- Within this there exists a possibility of getting the trades done through trading expertise and experience of third party managers/advisors, the identity of which may not be disclosed to the investors.
+- Within this, there exists a possibility of getting the trades done through trading expertise and experience of third-party managers/advisors, the identity of which may not be disclosed to the investors.

 #7 – Taxation

-- The fund’s tax returns are usually prepared by the accounting firm which provides audit facilities to the hedge fund.
+- The Fund’s tax returns are usually prepared by the accounting firmAccounting FirmPricewaterhouseCoopers (PwC) LLP, Ernst &Young LLP, Deloitte LLP, KPMG LLP, and Grant Thornton LLP are among the top accounting firms that provide services to various individuals, organizations, and other entities., which provides audit facilities to the hedge fund.

-- If the fund is treated as a Trader, the investors may deduct their share of funds’ expenses,
+- If the Fund is treated as a Trader, the investors may deduct their share of funds’ expenses,

-- For instance, the U.S. Government taxes all offshore profits at very high rates and imposing a non-deductible interest charge on taxes owed on any deferred income once the shares of the fund are sold or distributed.
+- For instance, the U.S. Government taxes all offshore profits at very high rates and imposes a non-deductible interest charge on taxes owed on any deferred incomeDeferred IncomeDeferred Revenue, also known as Unearned Income, is the advance payment that a Company receives for goods or services that are to be provided in the future.
+The examples include subscription services & advance premium received by the Insurance Companies for prepaid Insurance policies etc. once the shares of the Fund are sold or distributed.

-- In case of dividends as well, a “With-holding tax” is also imposed on the offshore investors which is generally in the range of 25%-30% depending on the country from where the investment is made and the taxation treaty shared with such nations.
+- In the case of dividends, a “With-holding tax” is also imposed on the offshore investorsOffshore InvestorsOffshore investments are the finances engaged by the investors in the other nations except their home countries to avail various benefits like tax advantage on significant gains, portfolio diversification, etc. For instance, offshore mutual funds and offshore venture capital investment., which is generally in the range of 25%-30% depending on the country from where the investment is made and the taxation treaty shared with such nations.